coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 SELECT * FROM `wp_posts` WHERE `post_type` = "page"
 ```

-Bam!
 You have written your first SQL script, and the results return only the Pages.
 If you want the results to return onlt Posts, change the `post_type` to "post".

 ### Milestone 2.5: Manually install a new theme
 1. Go to https://colorlib.com/wp/themes/ for free themes.